Ronald Duncan (alpine skier)

 Ronald 'Boris' Duncan CPhys (born 4 September 1962) is a former British alpine skier who competed on the annual FIS Alpine Ski World Cup circuit from 1981-1993, at four FIS Alpine World Ski Championships and at the 1988 Winter Olympics in Calgary and the 1992 Winter Olympics in Albertville.
 He set up @UK PLC in 1999.

+Early life and education

+Ronald Duncan was born in Broughty Ferry, Dundee, Scotland.
+He was educated at Strathallan School in Perthshire and Magdalene College, Cambridge, where he studied physics and graduated with a degree in natural sciences in 1985.
+Duncan attended Magdalene College at the same time as the Scottish international rugby players Gavin Hastings and Rob Wainwright.

 Sporting career

 In 1980 and 1983, Duncan was the British men's downhill champion.
-He was also the men's Super-G champion in 1991 and men's combined champion in 1983 and 1991.
+He was also the men's super-G champion in 1991 and men's combined champion in 1983 and 1991.

-Duncan's best finish on the world cup circuit was in the downhill on 15 March 1990, when he finished in 13th place at Are in Sweden.
+Duncan's best finish on the world cup circuit was in the downhill on 15 March 1990, when he finished in 13th place at Åre in Sweden.

 At the 1988 Winter Olympics, Duncan finished 37th in the men's downhill and 'did not finish' the men's combined.
-In the 1992 Winter Olympics he finished 31st in the men's downhill, 40th in the men's Super-G and 'did not finish' the men's combined.
+In the 1992 Winter Olympics he finished 31st in the men's downhill, 40th in the men's super-G and 'did not finish' the men's combined.

-From 2002-04 Duncan was the chairman of the British Ski and Snowboard Federation, trading as Snowsport GB, the governing body for skiing and snowboarding in Great Britain.
+From 2002 to 2004 Duncan was the chairman of the British Ski and Snowboard Federation, trading as Snowsport GB, the governing body for skiing and snowboarding in Great Britain.